WaltonSimons/WindscribeTray/README.md

 # WindscribeTray
 Tray menu for Windscribe cli Linux application.
 ## Requirements
-- python 2.7
+- python 2.7 (Most likely works on some earlier versions)
 - python-gtk2
+- windscribe-cli
 ## Usage tips
-- Windscribe needs to be started for this application to work.
 - Application should be closed with 'Close App' option.
 If you try to use ctrl+C it will hang.
 [Will be fixed soon]